SpectraL519/cpp-ap/docs/tutorial.md

 > [!WARNING]
 >
-> By default the `argument_parser` class treats all* command-line arguments beggining with a `--` or `-` prefix as optional argument flags and if the flag's value does not match any of the specified arguments, then such flag is considered *unknown* and an exception will be thrown.
+> By default the `argument_parser` class treats *all\** command-line arguments beggining with a `--` or `-` prefix as optional argument flags and if the flag's value does not match any of the specified arguments, then such flag is considered *unknown* and an exception will be thrown.
 >
+> *\** If a command-line argument begins with a flag prefix, but contains whitespaces (e.g. `"--flag value"`), then it is treated as a value and not a flag.
+>
-> This behaviour can be altered so that the unknown argument flags will be treated as values, not flags.
+> This behavior can be altered so that the unknown argument flags will be treated as values, not flags.
 >
 > Example:
 > ```cpp